0

 After your hike, you can backtrack slightly to stop at the Sugarlands Visitor Center.

+I’ll admit, this stop is never optional in my book, mostly because I’m a huge museum geek, and need to get my Passport stamp.
 The Visitor Center is also an important stop to collect maps and ask advice from Park Rangers about trail conditions, parking availability, weather, and any other important information you’ll need before heading out.

 a hiker strolls through yellow and orange leaves by the river in Great Smoky Mountains